Turning Flower Farming into a Side Hustle | What You Need to Know

 First, walk with me through memory lane.

-falling in love with flower farming
+Falling in love with flower farming

 When I first started flower farming, I was a stay at home with two toddlers.
 I had just finished getting my bachelors in accounting but watching the stress of my husband working in accounting made me balk at the idea of going down that path.
 Yet, the financial and emotional pressure of being a one-income household was stifling.
 Selling supplements or yoga pants like other mom friends wasn’t enticing to me, sales alone wasn’t necessarily my passion.
 Though I could have chosen an “easier” side hustle, I wasn’t purely seeking to only make money.
 I was excited to explore my new found passion of growing specialty cut flowers while making some extra money doing it.